-The ILPSIE program is among the top programs for professionals seeking an advanced management education.
+The ILPSE (formerly called ILPSIE) program is among the top programs for professionals seeking an advanced management education.
 The INSEAD brand gives it credibility and the format gives it the flexibility that experienced professionals are looking for.

-The ILPSIE is meant for senior professionals – 10 years for work experience being the minimum and 12-15 years being the class average.
+The ILPSE is meant for senior professionals – 10 years for work experience being the minimum and 12-15 years being the class average.

-Ravi Kirpane shares his ILPSIE application and interview story.
+Ravi Kirpane shares his ILPSE application and interview story.

 I am very happy to share my experience here about my interview.
 Before I do that, let me tell you a bit about myself.
 I have been in Information Technology sector for over 2 decades now.
 My experience includes working in various geographic locations around the world.
 About few years ago, I planned to immerse in MBA education and thus attempted to get myself selected at INSEAD and ISB, 1 year program.
 I had a GMAT score of 680, which probably was not upto the mark for such programs.